If you have excellent analytical, influencing and negotiating skills, a career as a chartered loss adjuster could be for you

 - motor vehicle;

-It is possible to work directly for a broad range of companies outside insurance.
-This reflects an increasing emphasis within the profession to minimise and manage the risk of incidents which lead to claims in the first place.
+It's also possible to work directly for a broad range of companies outside insurance in order to minimise and manage the risk of incidents, which lead to claims in the first place.

 Look for job vacancies at:

 Specialist recruitment agencies such as IAUK also handle vacancies.

 Whether or not you're on a structured graduate training scheme, you'll usually start by spending some time learning the mechanics of the claims handling process in a desk-based role.
 You'll then accompany experienced loss adjusters on site visits before handling cases on your own.